Benteler International: Glass Processing Equipment

 The business area Glass Processing Equipment, associated to the division Automotive, generated revenues of around €55 million in 2019.
 This business develops and builds glass-processing machinery and plant for flat glass that is used in the construction, automotive, solar and display glass industries.
 For the areas of architectural glass, automotive glass and technical glass, the company supplies grinding machines, drilling machines, washing machines and screen-printing machines, plus complex processing lines (combination of machines), CNC processing centers, systems to manufacture laminated glass, systems for assembling solar modules, mirror-coating lines, production lines for automotive glass (windscreens, side lites and rear windows), and handling systems for automatic loading of systems and production lines (robots, portal stackers, specialized systems for automotive glass).

 Locations

-Benteler has 87 locations in 26 countries in Africa, Asia, Europe, North and South America.
+Benteler has around 90 locations in 24 countries in Africa, Asia, Europe, North and South America.

-In Germany Benteler has subsidiaries (plants, sales and engineering offices, warehouses, offices) in 24 cities.
-Benteler plants are located in the German cities of Paderborn-Talle, Bielefeld, Düsseldorf, Cologne, Saarlouis, Siegen-Weidenau, Kleinenberg, Warburg, Eisenach and Schwandorf (Automotive and Glass Processing) and in Schloß Neuhaus, Paderborn, Lingen, Dinslaken and Bottrop (Steel/Tube).
+In Germany Benteler has subsidiaries (plants, sales and engineering offices, warehouses, offices) in 22 cities.
+Benteler plants are located in the German cities of Paderborn-Talle, Bielefeld, Düsseldorf, Saarlouis, Siegen-Weidenau, Kleinenberg, Warburg, Eisenach and Schwandorf (Automotive and Glass Processing) and in Schloß Neuhaus, Paderborn, Lingen, Dinslaken.

 Miscellaneous

 Research and development

-In 2022 the Group invested €67 million in these areas and filed 30 patent applications.
+In 2024 the Group invested €59 million in these areas and filed 29 patent applications.
 The research and development activity focused on the fields of lightweight construction, safety and efficiency in automotive technology and on materials development in Steel/Tube.